XKNX/xknx/docs/light.md

 - `group_address_brightness_white_state` KNX group address for the current brightness of the white component. *DPT 5.001*
 - `sync_state` defines if and how often the value should be actively read from the bus.
 If `False` no GroupValueRead telegrams will be sent to its group address.
 Defaults to `True`
 - `min_kelvin` lowest possible color temperature in Kelvin.
 Default: 2700
-- `max_kelvin` hightest possible color temperature in Kelvin.
+- `max_kelvin` highest possible color temperature in Kelvin.
 Default: 6000
 - `device_updated_cb` awaitable callback for each update.

 ## [](#header-2)Example